 We collaborate with numerous other non-profit organization to promote the protection and restoration of biodiversity in Florida and around the world.
 We believe that only through cooperative efforts can we achieve our goals.
 Organizations with whom we have collaborated include the Society for Ecological Restoration, Tropical Audubon Society, Florida Native Plant Society, NatureServe, and The Nature Conservancy.
 We also work with many business and non-profit organizations in our home community, including the Delray Beach Chamber of Commerce, Community Greening, and Keep Palm Beach County Beautiful.

-If you have a good, diagnostic photo of a plant and would like to add it to our database, please send it to George Gann our Chief Conservation Strategist.
+If you have a good, diagnostic photo of a plant and would like to add it to our websites, please send it to George Gann, our Chief Conservation Strategist.
 See the contact information below.